MATH 5329 Numerical Analysis (offered in fall semesters only)

 Computer simulation of selected practical problems from physics, engineering, geology, biology or chemistry.
 Students learn to create mathematical models formulate modeling assumptions, select appropriate numerical methods, implement them in the form of a computer program, and visualize the numerical results.
 Emphasis is given to verification and validation procedures.
 Prerequisite: CPS 5401, with grade C or better.

-CPS 5320 Advanced Scientific Computing (offered in fall semesters only)
+CPS 5320 Advanced Scientific Computing (offered in spring semesters only)

 Advanced scientific computing skills including implementation of numerical methods and mathematical models in a scientific programming language, use of parallel numerical libraries, and large-scale scientific data analysis and visualization (techniques and tools).
-Prerequisite: CPS 5310, with grade C or better.
+Prerequisite: CPS 5310, with grade C or better, may be taken concurrently.